squidmin/java-labs/src/main/java/java11/README.md

 10. **Deprecate the Nashorn JavaScript Engine (JEP 335)**: The Nashorn JavaScript engine, introduced in Java 8, was deprecated in Java 11, signaling its eventual removal from future Java versions.

+11. **Java Flight Recorder**: Java Flight Recorder (JFR) is a profiling tool built into the JVM.
+It was commercial and required a license in earlier versions, but starting from Java 11, it is available as an open-source feature.
+JFP is used for collecting diagnostics and profiling data from a running Java application.

+12. **Improved Aarch64 Support**: Enhancements in the ARM architecture support, particularly for AArch64 (ARM64), which means better performance and stability on ARM platforms.

+13. **Low-Overhead Heap Profiling**: Introduction of a low-overhead heap profiling framework, part of JEP 331, which provides a way for applications to understand memory usage and potential leaks with minimal performance impact.

+14. **New Garbage Collectors**: In addition to the experimental introduction of ZGC, another garbage collector called Shenandoah was integrated as an experimental feature.
+Shenandoah aims to reduce GC pause times by doing most of the garbage collection work concurrently with the running Java threads.

+15. **Unicode 11**: Java 11 updates Unicode support to Unicode 11, which provides new characters, scripts, and emojis over Unicode 10 that was used in Java 10.

+16. **Security Enhancements**: Improvements to the security libraries including, but not limited to, enhancements in TLS (Transport Layer Security) to support TLS 1.3, and removal of several deprecated features like the `com.sun.security.enableCRLDP` and `com.sun.security.enableAIAcaIssuers` system properties.

+17. **Deprecations and Removals**: Several APIs and tools were deprecated or removed in Java 11.
+For example, the Java EE modules that were deprecated in Java 9 are now completely removed.
+Tools like `jhat` (Java Heap Analysis Tool) were also removed.

+18. **New System Property to Control JIT Compiler's Use**: A new system property, `jdk.disableLastUasgeTracking`, was introduced to control whether the Just-In-Time (JIT) compiler tracks the last usage of classes and methods.

 These enhancements and additions make Java 11 a significant release in terms of both performance improvements and modern language features.